Contributing to CentOS Stream - Quickstart

 Fork button on the front page to create your own fork.

-Every commit made during your contribution MUST come with a Bugzilla referenced in the commit message.
+Every commit made during your contribution MUST come with an issue referenced in the commit message.

 Once the commits are how you like them, push to your fork in Gitlab.